 B. Arch.
 (1967) Rice; M. Arch.
 (1971) Harvard; principal, Jackson and Ryan.

 B. Arch.
 (1982) University of Texas; Diplome d’Etudes Approfondies (1994)

 Universite de Paris I, Pantheon-Sorbonne; Associate Professor of Architecture, UH.

 Renzo Piano Building Workshop, Paris, 1986-98.

 B.A.
 (1984) University of Illinois; Ph.D.
-(1995) Johns Hopkins University; Professor in the Practice and Director of the Film Program, Department of Visual and Dramatic Arts, Rice University.
+(1995) Johns Hopkins University; Professor in the Practice and Director of the Film Program, Director of Undergraduate Studies in Film & Photography, Department of Visual and Dramatic Arts, Rice University.

 Leo is Associate Professor of Art History at Rice University, where he has also served as director of the Ph.D. program in art history.
 He received a Ph.D. in art history from Bryn Mawr College (2003) and was formerly a curator at the Museum of Fine Arts, Houston.
 He is the author of J.M.W.
 Turner and the Subject of History (Ashgate, 2012) and contributed to the catalog for the retrospective exhibition, J.M.W.
 Turner, organized by Tate Britain (2007).